kenclr/ca4pdep/data/subs/SubstituteAnal.md

 ## Status of Substitutions
 PDEP contains a field **Substitutable Prepositions** for each sense.
 The status of this field for the senses has been extracted for further analysis.

+- **sense-subs.csv**: This files was generated from the PDEP MySQL database with _select prep, sense, opreps from prepprops_.
+This file consists of a line for each sense in PDEP, consisting of the preposition name, the PDEP sense number, and the value in the Substitutable Prepositions field (_opreps_).

+- **prepcnts.csv**: This file was generated from the PDEP MySQL database with _select prep, count(*) from prepdefs group by prep_.
+This file consists of the number of senses for each preposition.

 - **prep-opreps.csv**: This file has been generated from SQL PDEP database with _select prep, sense, opreps from prepprops where opreps <> ""_.
 That is, this file consists of the preposition, the sense number, and the substitutable prepositions where this field is not empty.

 - **prep-no-opreps.csv**: This file has been generated from SQL PDEP database with _select prep, sense, opreps from prepprops where opreps = ""_.
 That is, this file consists of the preposition and the sense number where this field is empty.